securitytxt/security-txt/draft-foudil-securitytxt.md

 ### Policy {#policy}

-This directive allows you to link to where your security policy and/or disclosure policy is located.
-This can help security researchers understand what you are looking for and how to report security vulnerabilities.
+This directive indicates a link to where the security policy and/or disclosure policy is located.
+This can help security researchers understand what an organization is looking for and how to report security vulnerabilities.
 If this directive indicates a web URL, then it MUST begin with "https://" (as per section 2.7.2 of {{!RFC7230}}).